Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 Properly functioning gas appliances, with a complete combustion reaction produce little, if any, carbon monoxide.

-Incomplete Combustions and Complete Combustion Reaction of Propane
+Complete Combustion and Incomplete Combustion Reaction of Propane

-Propane – LPG – burns within its limits of flammability.
+Propane – LPG – complete combustion reaction burns within its limits of flammability.

-The lower and upper limits of flammability are the percentages of LPG that must be present in an LPG/air mixture.
+The lower and upper limits of flammability are the percentages of LPG that must be present in an LPG/air mixture for a complete combustion reaction.

-This means that between 2.15% and 9.6% of the total LPG/air mixture must be LPG in order for it to be combustible.
+This means that between 2.15% and 9.6% of the total LPG/air mixture must be LPG in order for it to to have a complete combustion reaction.

 So, 4 parts LPG (propane) to 96 parts air.